-Name of the entities Country of incorporation Percentage of ow rcentage of ownership interest Subsidiaries March 31, 2022 March 31, 2021 Gulbarga Cement Limited (GCL) India 21.45% 21.45%
+Name of the entities ntities Country of Percentage incorporation The state of the s Subsidiaries March 31, 2023 March 31, 2022 Gulbarga Cement Limited (GCL) India 21.45% 21.45%

 The Company controls the composition of the Board of Directors of this subsidiary.
 The Company vide a letter dated March 23, 2015 received from Ciments Français S.A. and as per the Article of Association has right to appoint all Directors on the Board of the Company.
 Hence on account of control over composition of the Board, the Company is the holding company of Gulbarga Cement Limited under Section 2(87) of the Companies Act 2013 and Indian Accounting Standard (Ind AS) 110 - "Consolidated financial statements".